Tuesday, April 10, 2018

 Three Corners to Nowhere: "In perfect weather, a plane flies into the mysterious Bermuda Triangle--and disappears.
 The U.S. government has lost a secret project director.
 A wealthy man has lost a beloved daughter.
 And an insurance company stands to lose 62 million dollars.
 After five days the official investigation is closed.
 But special investigator Dale Fenton has just begun..."

-The cover of Craig Thomas's Rat Trap (Bantam, 1979) shows a Boeing 707 screaming after liftoff.
-Thomas's aviation thriller with Feck's bold cover art proved to be so popular that it was reprinted several times.
+The cover of Tony Kenrick's A Tough One To Lose (Bantam, 1978) shows a Boeing 747 gently lifting off the runway.
+The cover of Craig Thomas's Rat Trap (Bantam, 1979) shows a Boeing 707 screaming after its liftoff.
+Thomas's aviation thriller with Feck's cover art proved to be so popular that it was reprinted several times.
+The same can't be said for Kenrick's thriller, Feck's cover art notwithstanding, but the book certainly deserved reprinting--it's one helluva caper written in the best Donald Westlake style.

 Feck crashed a Boeing C-97 Stratofreighter on the bottom of a Colorado lake for Clive Cussler's classic thriller Vixen 03, which Bantam published in October, 1979.
 The artwork on this paperback was carried over from the hardcover (also by Bantam), which constituted one of Feck's major hardcover commissions.